Advanced Scaffold Pricing

 - This unit of competency is nationally recognised, those who complete this course successfully will be issued with a Statement of Attainment for CPCCLSF4001 – Licence to erect, alter and dismantle scaffolding advanced level.

-- Successful completion will allow you to apply for an Advanced Scaffolding (SA class) High Risk Work Licence with WorkSafe WA – we provide you with everything you need to post your licence application, including a stamped and addressed envelope.
+- Successful completion of the assessments will allow you to apply for an Advanced Scaffolding (SA class) High Risk Work Licence with WorkSafe WA – we provide you with everything you need to post your licence application, including a stamped and addressed envelope.
 Alternatively, for a fee we can lodge the application for you.
 Please see pricing information above for further details.

 What the course covers: